maerteijn/maerteijn.nl/static/content/en/home.md

 - :calendar: Available up to 3 days per week
 - :office: On site and/or from my [Arnhem office](https://goo.gl/maps/Pr3t1pmqjMt9Y3gaA)
-- :man_technologist: Independently or in a team
+- :computer: Independently or in a team
 - :fast_forward: Scrum and/or agile development

 Interested?
 See the [Contact page](/en/contact) how you can reach me.